Live Training, Ranges, and Combat Training Centers (LTRaC) Multiple Award Contract (MAC) 1

 Description

-The Department of Defense, specifically the U.S. Army, is seeking proposals for the Live Training, Ranges, and Combat Training Centers Multiple Award Contract (LTRaC MAC 1), which is a Total Small Business Set-Aside initiative.
-This contract aims to procure and install target lifters, initial targets, and ancillary range control computers to enhance military training capabilities at various installations.
-The estimated annual funding for this contract is approximately $45 million, with a total ceiling amount of around $359.83 million over an eight-year period, structured as an Indefinite Delivery Indefinite Quantity (IDIQ) contract with a five-year base period and a three-year option.
-Proposals are due by 4:00 PM EST on February 12, 2025, and industry questions must be submitted by January 23, 2025.
-Interested parties can contact Helen G. Simpson at helen.g.simpson2.civ@army.mil or Amanda J. Harris at amanda.j.harris42.civ@army.mil for further information.
+The Department of Defense, through the U.S. Army, is seeking proposals for the Live Training, Ranges, and Combat Training Centers (LTRaC) Multiple Award Contract (MAC) 1, aimed at enhancing military training capabilities.
+This procurement focuses on providing target lifters and range control computers for military training sites, with an estimated annual funding of $45 million and a total ceiling amount of approximately $359.83 million over an eight-year period.
+The contracts will be structured as Indefinite Delivery Indefinite Quantity (IDIQ) agreements, allowing for flexible ordering and compliance with government standards.
+Interested parties must submit their proposals by February 12, 2025, and can direct inquiries to Helen G. Simpson at helen.g.simpson2.civ@army.mil or Amanda J. Harris at amanda.j.harris42.civ@army.mil.

 Point(s) of Contact